publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schII/stA/m__us_usc_t29_s1201.md

             (B) 10 percent of the employees

-            who qualify as interested parties within the meaning of the regulations referred to in subsection (a) of this section.
+            who qualify as interested parties within the meaning of the regulations referred to in subsection (a).
 Upon receiving such a request, the Secretary of Labor shall furnish a copy of the request to the Secretary of the Treasury within 5 days (excluding Saturdays, Sundays, and legal public holidays (as set forth in [section 6103 of title 5][/us/usc/t5/s6103])).

         (3) Upon receiving such a request from the Secretary of Labor, the Secretary of the Treasury shall furnish to the Secretary of Labor such information held by the Secretary of the Treasury relating to the application as the Secretary of Labor may request.